 Haiti Nursing Foundation (HNF) Board members are involved and talented volunteers.
-They meet quarterly, with a variety of committee meetings held frequently throughout the year.
-They are keenly sensitive to the trust our donors place in HNF and the Faculté des Sciences Infirmières de l'Université Episcopale d'Haïti (FSIL).
+They meet quarterly, with a variety of committee meetings held throughout the year.
+They are sensitive to the trust our donors place in HNF and the Faculté des Sciences Infirmières de l'Université Episcopale d'Haïti (FSIL).

 The Board has overall responsibility for the policies, programs, and direction of HNF.
 Members are elected for three-year renewable terms and bring a broad range of nursing education, management, and organizational development expertise.
 Nearly every member has been to FSIL, some multiple times.
 Each member signs HNF’s conflict of interest policy annually.

 The HNF Board reviews requests for funding to select appropriate projects, approves grants for HNF to submit, and monitors the expenditures of FSIL.
 HNF’s board is committed to best practices in governance, accountability, and transparency at all levels of the organization.